This Montco Community Sits on Once-Hallowed Ground for Area Thrill-Seekers

-The space that Willow Grove Mall occupies was once a destination for thrill seekers big and small, as reported by Alonzo Kittrels for The Philadelphia Tribune.
+The space that Willow Grove Park Mall presently occupies was once a mecca for thrill seekers big and small, as reported by Alonzo Kittrels for The Philadelphia Tribune.

 And while there were many attractions that could also be found at other entertainment meccas, Willow Grove Amusement Park had several unique rides.